mtlynch/mtlynch.io/content/notes/zig-call-c-simple/index.md

 So far, this is a pure C project, and I haven't used Zig at all.

 Now, I'll install Zig.
-There are a few ways to install Zig, but I'm using Nix, as it's my new favorite package manager.
-I only use Nix for the installation, so feel free to install Zig 0.11.0 another way if you prefer not to use Nix.
+There are a few ways to install Zig, but I'm using [Nix](https://nixos.org/), as it's my new favorite package manager.
+I only use Nix for the installation, so feel free to install Zig 0.11.0 another way if you're not yet [in the cult of Nix](https://zero-to-nix.com/).

-I'm going to add a `flake.nix` file to my project, which pulls Zig into my environment.
-I'm using Nix
+I'm going to add a `flake.nix` file to my project, which pulls Zig 0.11.0 into my environment:

 ```nix
 {